nfdi4objects/n4o-graph-importer/README.md

 - **collections** of arbitrary RDF data from open research data repositories
 - **mappings** between resources from terminologies

-Each terminology, and each collection is imported into an individual named graph.
-Mappings are also grouped in named graph for individual mapping sources.
-Terminology graph URIs equal to [BARTOC] URIs.
-Collection graph URIs and mapping source graphs consist of URI namespace `http://example.org/collection/` and `http://example.org/mappings/`, respectively, followed by a numeric identifier.Metadata of terminologies, collections, and mapping sources is merged into three additional graphs, `http://example.org/terminology/`, `http://example.org/collection/`, and `http://example.org/mappings/` respectively.

-The URI namespace prefix `http://example.org/` can and should be changed by [configuration](#configuration).
-It is currently set to `https://graph.nfdi4objects.net/` by default.
+Each terminology, each collection, and each mapping source is imported into an individual named [graph].

 Importing is controlled via [an HTTP API](#api) in three steps: